Our customers have been hired by:

 Pro Tip: Don't be afraid to follow up.
 A personal trainer cover letter without a nudge a week later can slip from the manager's memory.

-To write a solid cover letter for your personal trainer resume, see this guide: "How To Write A Cover Letter [Complete Guide With Examples]"
+To write a solid cover letter for your fitness trainer resume, see this guide: "How To Write A Cover Letter [Complete Guide With Examples]"

 Contact info's not as easy as you think.